kog00003/tuthemdautiengviet/README.md

 <h2> Dùng RNN </h2>

-nope, already has some work on github, too many weights, costy, not work for this problems.
+nope, already has some work on github, too many weights, costy, not worth for this problems.